V-Flat vs Softbox Comparison (Video)

 So Who Wins?
 V-Flat or Softbox?

 Hmm.
 It might seem obvious as to who we’d like to declare the winner… but as much as we love our hometown favorite, we might have to call a draw on this one.
 Both the softbox and the V-Flat have the ability to step into a room (or ring) and light it up in their own unique way.
 Both are able-bodied key light contenders with different personalities and skill sets.
 One way isn’t necessarily wrong or better than the other.
-They’re just…different.
+They’re just… different.
 And different is okay.

-Plus, we aren’t gonna pretend that any differences such as color temperature and contrast can’t be tweaked in post.
+Plus, we aren’t going to pretend that any differences such as color temperature and contrast can’t be tweaked in post.
 However, it is good to know your gear and what it can do.
 That knowledge alone is worth a lot on set as you continue to create as a photographer.
 You never know what situation you might encounter while shooting.
 Always keep learning and keep what you know fresh on your mind.
 Knowledge is power.

 We’ll see you next time.